-To find your direction at night, you only need to find the ‘North Star’ (Polaris) to know the direction of “true north”.
+To find your direction at night, you only need to find the ‘North Star’ (Polaris).
+It will be in the direction of “true north”.

 Note, the North Star is NOT the brightest star at night (many people assume that it is).
 The North Star is actually of average brightness.